antonmi/Strom/README.md

 ```

 #### The "flow" data-structure
+One can see an empty map as the first argument in Strom.Composite.call(%{}, greeter).

 Strom components operates with "flow" - a named set of streams.
 It's a map with streams as values and their names as keys:

 For example: